2023 Chicco MyFit & MyFit Zip Air Harness + Booster Review

 In the F150 and Hyundai Ioniq, I was able to easily achieve a nice, tight installation with the seatbelt without issue.
 However, in both of the Odysseys, the Civic, and the Prius I was able to get an acceptable installation, but they all took more work than I would have expected.

-Installation with Seatbelt: Installing with the seatbelt was similar to installing with LATCH in that in some vehicles, I had to work at it more than I do with many other seats, and the best I could get was just under an inch of movement.
+Installation with Seatbelt: Installing with the seatbelt was similar to installing with LATCH in that in some vehicles, I had to really work at it.
+With some installations, the best I could get was just under an inch of movement.
 (Any installation with less than an inch of movement is considered safe and secure, so that’s not a problem.
 I’m just used to being able to get seats tighter than that.)
 The built-in lockoff is a nice feature if someone doesn’t have locking belts, but it’s not quite as easy to use as the lockoff on the KeyFit, for example, and it was hard to get the seatbelt in without it bunching up.

-Pro Installation Tip: A Chicco rep recommended this tip to help get a tighter installation: Put the MyFit in the most reclined position, then install with the seatbelt or lower anchors and get the seat as tight as possible.
+Pro Installation Tip: Place the MyFit in the most reclined position, then install with the seatbelt or lower anchors and get the seat as tight as possible.
 Then force the seat into a more upright position, which will likely increase the tightness of the installation.
 (Obviously don’t force the seat to move if you meet significant resistance, and make sure the bubble indicator is still in the acceptable range when you’re done.)
 I found that this trick did help with certain installations but I’d prefer if I didn’t need to rely on tricks to achieve a good installation.

 LATCH Weight Limit: Please note that the child’s weight limit for using lower anchors is 40 lbs., so once a child is heavier than that, you’ll need to use the vehicle’s seatbelt to install the seat.

 Center LATCH installations with Non-Standard Spacing: